-- We discussed motion models for odometry-based and velocity-based systems - We discussed ways to calculate the posterior probability p(x' | x, u). - We also described how to sample from p(x'|x, u). - Typically the calculations are done in fixed time intervals Δt . - In practice, the parameters of the models have to be learned. - We also discussed an extended motion model that takes the map into account.
+- We discussed motion models for odometry-based and velocity-based systems - We discussed ways to calculate the posterior probability p(x'|x, u). - We also described how to sample from p(x' | x, u). - Typically the calculations are done in fixed time intervals Δt . - In practice, the parameters of the models have to be learned. - We also discussed how to improve this motion model to take the map into account.